DeneesK/DeneesK/README.md

 - 👋 Hi, I’m Denis
-- 👀 I’m looking to collaborate on projects developing by Python
+- 👀 I’m looking to collaborate on projects developing on Python, C++
 - 📫 How to reach me - text me, denis.kalbasov@gmail.com

 <!---